Key points

 Hyperventilation syndrome can be a scary experience.
 Seeking medical care is important, and the most cost-effective way to see a doctor may be a visit to your local urgent care clinic.
 You can even go to urgent care for mental health concerns.
 Find your closest urgent care clinic using Solv.

-What triggers hyperventilation syndrome?
+What is hyperventilation syndrome?